Top Painting Failures You Should Avoid

 3. Lacking Procedure

-If you have dried paint drips on your walls, there was a problem in how you painted.
+If you have dried paint drips on your walls, there was a problem with how you painted.
 You probably overloaded the brush or roller with paint, creating an uneven coat.
-Even if it looked OK at first, when you gave it time to dry, the areas where the paint was thicker had time to drip down before they dried, creating the characteristic streaks and blobs.
+Even if it looked OK at first, when you gave it time to dry, the areas where the paint was thicker had time to drip down before they dried, creating characteristic streaks and blobs.
 Paint problem areas often include around trim and in corners, where extra paint gets added to make sure it covers all the surfaces.
 The majority of the wall could be fine, with drips only occurring in the corners.
 To deal with drippy paint problems, use a flat-bladed scraper to peel each drip away.
-Sand the area smooth with a fine-grit paper, then touch up the top coat.
+Sand the area smooth with fine-grit paper, then touch up the top coat.

 Cracking and Peeling Paint

 Sometimes paint will crack and peel even if it’s not particularly old.
 Cracking can form on the entire wall or just in small spots.
 This common paint problem forms when the paint was applied too thin, and is more likely to occur when you skip out on primer.
 You shouldn’t try to get through the paint application with just a single coat.
 This will lead to damage, like cracking and peeling, and more work for you in the end.
-You want to start every paint job with primer, and make each coat even.
-Having paint too thin can not only cause cracking but it also can make the color appear less vibrant than what the color chip promised.
+You want to start every paint job with primer and make each coat even.
+Having paint too thin can not only cause cracking but also can make the color appear less vibrant than what the color chip promised.
 To fix this paint failure, you need to first sand off the cracking paint.
 After, you can just simply prime and repaint!

 Put Your Skills to the Test